jkrilov/NiceGuiTest/README.md

 # NiceGUI Test

-Testting the NiceGUI for Python.
+Testing the NiceGUI for Python.
 Running on an Azure Web App deployed with GitHub Actions.

 ## Azure Integration